RealmFive/my_john_deere_api/README.md

   unrecognized environment.
 Valid environments are `:sandbox` or `:production`.
 * **InvalidRecordError** is raised when bad input has been given, in an attempt to create or update a record on the John Deere platform.
+* **MissingContributionDefinitionIdError** is raised when the optional contribution\_definition\_id has not been set in the client, but an operation has been attempted that requires it - like creating an asset in the John Deere platform.
 * **TypeMismatchError** is raised when a model is instantiated, typically when a record is received from John Deere and is being converted into a Ruby object.
 Model instantiation is normally handled by request objects, but this error is helpful if you're instantiating your own models for advanced